x90skysn3k/brutespray/README.md

 * vmauthd

 # Changelog
+* v1.4
+    * added ability to use nmap XML
 * v1.3
     * added the ability to stop on success
     * added the ability to reference custom userlists and passlists